Introduction

 - Otherwise, a new Modify change is created

-Each change stores both the old and new values for comparison.
+Each change record stores both the old and new values for comparison, allowing you to track exactly what changed.

 Performance and Threading